 Ukraine Tensions Coverage Advisory

+Russia and the West are on collision course over Moscow’s decision to formally recognizing the independence of two Ukrainian breakaway regions.
+Russian lawmakers authorized President Vladimir Putin to use military force outside the country — a move that could presage a broader attack on Ukraine after the U.S. and its allies said an invasion was already underway there.

-With Russia formally recognizing the independence of two Ukrainian breakaway regions on Monday and West poised to impose further sanctions on Moscow, here's a look at stories we have moved so far from our crews in Moscow, Kyiv, eastern Ukraine and beyond:
+Here’s a look at the coverage from our journalists in Moscow, Kyiv, eastern Ukraine and beyond:

-UKRAINE TENSIONS: Russia says that its recognition of independence for areas in eastern Ukraine extends to territory currently held by Ukrainian forces.
-That announcement Tuesday further raises the stakes amid Western fears that a full-fledged invasion of Ukraine is imminent.
-By Vladimir Isachenkov and Yurak Karmanau.
-SENT: 1,300 words, photos, videos.
-This will be updated throughout the day.
-WITH: UKRAINE TENSIONS-THE LATEST (sent); UKRAINE TENSIONS-THINGS TO KNOW: A look at day's key developments. (sent)

-UKRAINE TENSIONS-GLOBAL REACTION: World leaders are getting over the shock of Russian President Vladimir Putin ordering his forces into separatist regions of Ukraine and they are focusing on producing as forceful a reaction as possible.
-By Raf Casert and Foster Klug.
-SENT: 800 words, photos.

 Here’s are links to some of the day’s related top PHOTOS: